gulf/gulf/README.md

 # Gulf [![Build Status](https://travis-ci.org/marcelklehr/gulf.png)](https://travis-ci.org/marcelklehr/gulf)
-The Gulf stream will sync your documents.
+The Gulf stream will sync your documents in real-time.
 Anywhere in the world, in node.js and the browser!

 ### How?